11.11 Summary¶

-• Insertion sort completes sorting by inserting elements from the unsorted interval into the correct position in the sorted interval each round.
-Although the time complexity of insertion sort is \(O(n^2)\), it is very popular in small data volume sorting tasks because it involves relatively few unit operations.
+- In each round, insertion sort inserts an element from the unsorted portion into its correct position in the sorted portion.
+Although insertion sort has a time complexity of \(O(n^2)\), it remains very popular for small sorting tasks because each operation is relatively lightweight.

-• Quick sort is implemented based on sentinel partitioning operations.
-In sentinel partitioning, it is possible to select the worst pivot every time, causing the time complexity to degrade to \(O(n^2)\).
-Introducing median pivot or random pivot can reduce the probability of such degradation.
-By preferentially recursing on the shorter sub-interval, the recursion depth can be effectively reduced, optimizing the space complexity to \(O(\log n)\).
+- Quick sort relies on sentinel partitioning.
+In sentinel partitioning, repeatedly choosing the worst possible pivot can degrade the time complexity to \(O(n^2)\).
+Choosing a median-based pivot or a random pivot can reduce the probability of this degradation.
+By recursing on the shorter subarray first, we can effectively reduce the recursion depth and optimize the space complexity to \(O(\log n)\).

-• Overall, we hope to find a sorting algorithm that is efficient, stable, in-place, and adaptive, with good versatility.
-However, just like other data structures and algorithms, no sorting algorithm has been found so far that simultaneously possesses all these characteristics.
-In practical applications, we need to select the appropriate sorting algorithm based on the specific characteristics of the data.
+- Overall, we hope to find a sorting algorithm that is efficient, stable, in-place, and adaptive.
+However, as with other data structures and algorithms, no sorting algorithm can satisfy all of these criteria at the same time.
+In practice, we need to choose the appropriate sorting algorithm based on the characteristics of the data.

 Figure 11-19 Sorting algorithm comparison